mcsiple/siple-efi/README.md

-# A basic Shiny app for showing distributions and uncertainty in a basic dataset
+# Showing distributions and uncertainty in R and Shiny
 Code for a "bare bones" shiny app for the Ecological Forecasting Initiative (EFI).
 This talk is intended to give you a sampling of code and tools for communicating risk and uncertainty to a broad audience.
 I will focus primarily on communication with stakeholders, but these tools should be broadly applicable.

 ## Packages